 After you rule out a medical issue, you need to consider if it is behavioral.
 There are a few techniques that you can use to get him to stop including praise and rewards every time he doesn’t eat dirt.
 Also, make sure he’s not bored and that he has plenty of attention and toys to keep him busy.

 Believe it or not, dirt can be considered a natural pain reliever for indigestion by dogs.
 Eating dirt can be an indication of a tummy issue, especially if you also find bile or vomit around the house.
-In this case, try adding fiber into his diet to help alleviate a tummy issue or dog food designed for sensitive stomachs.
+In this case, try adding fiber into his diet to help settle your dog’s upset stomach or switch to dog food formulated for sensitive stomachs.

 What are the Risks of Eating Dirt?